MicrosoftDocs/entra-docs/docs/architecture/resilience-b2c-developer-best-practices.md

 ## Secrets rotation

 Azure AD B2C uses secrets for applications, APIs, policies, and encryption.
 The secrets secure authentication, external interactions, and storage.
-The National Institute of Standards and Technology (NIST) calls the time span during which a specific key is authorized for use by legitimate entities a cryptoperiod.
-Choose the right length of [cryptoperiod](https://csrc.nist.gov/publications/detail/sp/800-57-part-1/rev-5/final) to meet your business needs.
-Developers need to manually set the expiration and rotate secrets well in advance of their expiration.
+The National Institute of Standards and Technology (NIST) refers to the time span of key authorization, used by legitimate entities, as a *cryptoperiod*.
+Choose the right length of [cryptoperiod](https://csrc.nist.gov/publications/detail/sp/800-57-part-1/rev-5/final) to meet business needs.
+Developers can set the expiration and rotate secrets before expiration.

 ### How to implement secret rotation

 - Use [managed identities](~/identity/managed-identities-azure-resources/overview.md) for supported resources to authenticate to any service that supports Microsoft Entra authentication.
 When you use managed identities, you can manage resources automatically, including rotation of credentials.
-- Take an inventory of all the [keys and certificates configured](/azure/active-directory-b2c/policy-keys-overview) in Azure AD B2C.
-This list is likely to include keys used in custom policies, [APIs](/azure/active-directory-b2c/secure-rest-api), signing ID token, and certificates for SAML.
+- Take an inventory of [keys and certificates configured](/azure/active-directory-b2c/policy-keys-overview) in Azure AD B2C.
+This list is likely to include keys used in custom policies, [APIs](/azure/active-directory-b2c/secure-rest-api), signing ID token, and certificates for Security Assertion Markup Language (SAML).
 - Using CICD, rotate secrets that are about to expire within two months from the anticipated peak season.
 The recommended maximum cryptoperiod of private keys associated to a certificate is one year.
 - Proactively monitor and rotate the API access credentials such as passwords, and certificates.